Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 64 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.
+Service frequency averages 64 trips daily across all routes, equating to around 22 weekly trips per stop.

 Frequently Asked Questions - Transport